oracle-livelabs/apex/movies-lab/intro/intro.md

 ### Downloads

-- [Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/movies-watchlist-241.sql) to download the completed application.
+- [Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/movies-watchlist-242.sql) to download the completed application.

+- To use the Vector Search capabilities of this application, you need to perform the steps mentioned in LAB - [Create Vector Search Configuration (Optional)](?lab=movies-vector-search) > Task 1, Task 2 and Task 4.

 ## Learn More